Go Back

 Notes

-Tip 1: Have all your ingredients prepped and ready before you start cooking.
-Stir-frying is a very fast process.
+Prep Ahead: Have all your ingredients chopped and ready before you start cooking, as the process is very fast.

 Tried this recipe?